Leucospermum grandiflorum: Conservation

 The grey-leaf fountain pincushion is considered an endangered species.
 The populations of this species are estimated to have reduced by more than half during the last sixty years.
 Only five known locations of this species remain in the wild.
 The populations are regarded as unstable as the quality of the habitat and the number of mature plants are decreasing.
-Among the causes for the decline are illegal wild flower harvesting, invasive plants, land development for agriculture, afforestation and, too high frequency wild fires.
+Among the causes for the decline are illegal wild flower harvesting, invasive plants, land development for agriculture, afforestation and, too high frequency of wild fires.